-Place: Wollotuka Institute, The University of Newcastle
+Place: Queensland University of Technology

 Indigenous Nationals formally known as The National Indigenous Tertiary Education Student Games (NITESG) began as a joint class project between thirteen students enrolled in a Diploma of Aboriginal Studies (Community Recreation) at the then Wollotuka School for Aboriginal Studies, the University of Newcastle, in 1996.
 The first Indigenous Nationals were attended by around 30 students and has since grown to host hundreds of Aboriginal and Torres Strait Islander tertiary students from Universities across Australia.